MindTheSystem/mindthesystem/src/pages/blog/horsemen-and-super-powers.md

   - src/data/tags/government.yaml
 excerpt: How to maximise the impact of design in government
 thumb_image_alt: Photo by Bing Hui Yau on Unsplash
-image_alt: City Hall in Singapore
+image_alt: Photo by Bing Hui Yau on Unsplash
 image_position: right
 seo:
   type: stackbit_page_meta